 Pumpkin seed oil contains an amino acid called cucurbitin, which is thought to be able to block DHT.

 In one study where 76 male patients were given pumpkin seed oil over a period of 24 weeks, a 40% increase in hair growth was observed by the end of the study.
-This is compared to just 10% for those who had taken a placebo treatment.
+This is compared to just 10% of those who had taken a placebo treatment.

 This is a promising study, but this is one of the few of its kind that has done research into pumpkin seed oil.
 More research needs to be done to prove its efficacy.

 Essential oils for hair loss are a popular solution.
 However, there is very limited research to prove that they work.

 Out of all the essential oils, rosemary oil is one of the most well-researched.
 In a 2015 study , experts compared the use of rosemary oil and Minoxidil in treating androgenetic alopecia.